wajahatabbas27/Modern-Portfolio-using-Nextjs/README.md

 - color/20 -- slash ke bd jo bhi no. likheinge hm usse opacity target hojaegi hmare pass.
 - scrollbar-thin -- It will make the scrollbar thin

-- Creating a footer here as well in the bootom when we will going to click it it will take us to the top of the screen!
+- Creating a footer here as well in the bottom when we will going to click it it will take us to the top of the screen!
 - sticky -- sticky se stick hojaega jese yhn mne bottom-5 pe stick hone ka kaha hai to yhn yh stick hojaega bottom-5 pe

 - grayscale hover:grayscale-0 -- animation bnadi hai hmne yh grayscale ki, grayscale hoga by default mtlb gray color jb hover kreinge to phr grayscale-0 hojaega to normal color show hojaega hmein!